What is it?

 - Medications taken by mouth (Oral drugs)

 - Black psyllium contains large amounts of fiber.
-Fiber can decrease how much medicine the body absorbs.
-Taking black psyllium along with medicine you take by mouth can decrease the effectiveness of your medicine.
-To prevent this interaction take black psyllium 30-60 minutes after medications you take by mouth.
+Fiber can decrease, increase, or have no effect on how much medicine the body absorbs.
+Taking black psyllium along with medicine you take by mouth can impact the effects of your medicine.
+To prevent this interaction, take black psyllium 30-60 minutes after medications you take by mouth.

 Are there interactions with herbs and supplements?